Gabrielle Union: 2010s

-Union appeared in episodes of Army Wives and NTSF:SD:SUV:: in 2010 and 2011.
-She was reported to be joining the cast in June 2010.
+After she was reported to be joining the cast in June 2010, Union appeared in episodes of Army Wives and NTSF:SD:SUV:: in 2010 and 2011.
 Union was reported in May 2011 to have landed roles in Think Like a Man, a romantic comedy based on Steve Harvey's book Act Like a Lady, Think Like a Man, and an indie film, Family Tree.
 In June 2011, Union defended the music video for the Rihanna single "Man Down" after it sparked controversy for its depiction of a rape victim shooting and killing her attacker.
 Union related that every rape victim was "unique", which extended to how they believed justice should be carried out.

 In January 2012, Union was announced to be a participant in Bounce TV's documentary Our History.
 In 2012, she played Natalie in the romantic comedy Good Deeds, playing the fiancée of the Wesley Deeds character.
 Union said that after she read the script, she became interested in working with Tyler Perry again and enjoyed working with the cast.
 She then appeared in Steve Harvey's film Think Like a Man.
 Union related to her character for having married and divorced young.
 She and Meagan Good were seen as having taken advantage of their "straightforward characters to add spots of comic zest as well."
 Her next appearance was In Our Nature.
 The film was the directorial debut of Brian Savelson.
 Savelson had offered Union the role two years prior to the film's release in 2010.
 Union saw In Our Nature as a personal victory for her career.

 In 2013, she began starring in the BET network show Being Mary Jane.
 Union learned of the series while auditioning for Scandal for the role of Olivia Pope, which ultimately went to Kerry Washington.
 Union has said that she is content with having lost the role in Scandal to Washington: "I didn't get Scandal, but I got something better, which is my own show."
 Union was impressed with the show's quality and professionalism.
 Also in 2013, Union starred in Ava DuVernay's short film The Door as part of Miu Miu's Women's Tales campaign.